No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

+Let $\psi$ range over model-claims concerning the system's own computations and guarantees.
+I write $E_{t_{\mathrm{int}}}^R(\psi)$ for the claim that, as of configuration time $t_{\mathrm{int}}$ and relative to regime $R$, the system is entitled to assert $\psi$.
+Such entitlement requires an exhibited, regime-checkable witness.
+Typical model-claims include that a score lies in a certified interval, that one logit exceeds another by a specified margin, or that a verifier accepts a robustness artifact.
+Calibration or reference-class guarantees may also supply admissible certificate components where the declared regime specifies the model-claim they certify and how it bears on the deployed predicate.\footnote{Distributional or coverage guarantees do not, by themselves, force an instance-level threshold claim in the manner of a certified interval.
+Their force depends on a regime that declares the relevant reference class, assumptions, and admissible inference to the deployed predicate; see SA~A.2--A.3.}

-Brouwer's claim that mathematics is a mental construction should \textit{not} be read here as advancing a \textit{psychological} thesis about machines.
-Instead, its role is methodological and normative.
-It provides a template for when a mathematical statement is licensed -- when one can exhibit a construction, or witness, that makes the statement responsibly assertible.
-This is the limited yet decisive sense in which I treat neural networks as amenable to a constructive reading.
-A forward computation, together with any required certification routine, can yield inspectable artifacts such as bounds, margins, or verifier outputs that license internal model-claims.
+Here, \textit{constructive} has a strictly delimited, functional meaning and should not be confused with Brouwer's psychological thesis that mathematics consists in mental construction.
+In this sense, neural networks are amenable to a constructive reading: a forward computation, together with any required certification routine, can yield inspectable artifacts that license claims about the system's outputs.